-Figure \ref{fig_real}(a) shows the location of Thessaly region in Greece, and Figure \ref{fig_real}(b) shows the locations of the farms.
-Figure \ref{fig:crops} shows the heatmap of each crop in Thessaly, where evidently, the majority of the farms cultivate cereals and only few farms hold grapes and wine.
-Specifically, 84.52\% of the farms cultivate cereals, 50.00\% cultivate Cotton, 40.48\% maintain tree crops, 81.55\% hold other annual crops and pasture, and finally only 16.67\% of the farms own grapes and wine.
+Figure \ref{fig_real} shows the Thessaly region in Greece, with the locations of the farms.
+The majority of the farms cultivate cereals and only a small proportion of farms cultivate grapes and wine.
+Specifically, 84.52\% of the farms cultivate cereals, 50.00\% cultivate cotton, 40.48\% maintain tree crops, 81.55\% hold other annual crops and pasture, and finally only 16.67\% of the farms cultivate grapes and wine.